The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 Each day, the park will close one lane of traffic on North River Road for pedestrian-only traffic.
 This is a 3 mile stretch that begins just past the lodge and ends where South River Drive connects to North River Drive.

-As long as they continue to require reservations for February visits, there should always be more spaces than vehicles.
-From any of these lots, it is about a 1.5 mile walk to the most common viewing areas along North River Road.
+Due to the reservation system, there should always be more spaces than vehicles.
+It is about a 1.5-mile walk from any of these lots to the most common viewing areas along North River Road.

 There are also about 5 or 6 ADA parking areas available along the North River Road nearer to the falls, but even these fill up fast!

-There is a fair amount of parking PAST the road closure area where South River Road connects to North River Road.
-If you get there early enough (usually before 1pm on weekdays, before noon on weekends), you can probably get a spot.
+There is a fair amount of parking beyond the road closure area where South River Road connects to North River Road.
+If you arrive early enough (usually before 1pm on weekdays, before noon on weekends), you can probably get a spot.

 Even campgrounds in Yosemite that typically operate on a first-come-first-serve basis will require reservations for the weekends of Firefalls.
 You can find out more about this on the NPS website.